Engineering 100-980

 6. Analyzing the Data in Google Sheets (or Excel)

-Go to a new Google Sheet (sheets.new) (or Excel file), and go to File → Import → Upload and choose the DATALOG.CSV
+Go to a new Google Sheet (sheets.new) (or Excel file), and go to File → Import → Upload and choose the DATALOG.CSV file that your Arduino created.

 In the event your Arduino lost power or reset while running, you may have a header at places other than just the top of your spreadsheet.
 Go through and clean up any of these occurrences and delete their entire row.

 Now, let’s add some columns to the spreadsheet.
-Right now you should have Time (ms), TMP36 (Raw), and Voltage (Raw).
-Let’s add “TMP36 (V)”, “Voltage (5V)”, “TMP36 (C)”, and “Voltage (9V)”.
+Right now you should have Time (ms), Voltage (Raw), X Accel (Raw), Y Accel (Raw), and Z Accel (Raw).
+Let’s add “Voltage (5V)” and “Voltage (9V)”.

 In the first cell of each column, you will need to make a simple equation/formula to calculate the values based off of the raw sensor values the Arduino recorded.
-For example, for turning a raw TMP36 value into a TMP36 voltage, you would write “=(B2/1023)*5” in the TMP36 voltage cell on row 2.
-Then, click the blue circle in the bottom-right corner of this cell and drag it all the way down.
-This should now create an auto-calculated TMP36 voltage for each cell.

 Repeat this general process for each column, modifying the equations as needed.
-For converting TMP36 voltages into temperatures, use the same calibration curve you used in the prior lab.

 Now, we need to make some graphs to analyze the data.
 Each graph to make is detailed in its own submission checkbox.
 Make sure each graph follows tech-comm best-practices and includes a title, axis labels, units, and is clearly visible.
 For graphs with multiple values over-layed, ensure you have added a legend.